-- Chemical testing.
+- Chemical testing

-- the well maybe subject to surface contamination.
+- The well may be subject to surface contamination

-E. coli originates in the intestinal tracts of animals.
-The presence of E.Coli in your well is an indicator of recent fecal pollution.
-This is an immediate health concern and the water is not safe to drink.
+E. coli in your drinking water is an immediate health concern and the water is not safe to drink.

-For more information, see the Ministry of Environment’s fact sheet on Total, Fecal & E. coli Bacteria in Groundwater www.env.gov.bc.ca/wsd/plan_protect_sustain/groundwater/library/ground_fact_sheets/pdfs/coliform(020715)_fin2.pdf (PDF, 179 KB).
+For more information, see the Ministry of Environment’s fact sheet on Total, Fecal & E. coli Bacteria in Groundwater www2.gov.bc.ca/assets/gov/environment/air-land-water/water/water-wells/coliform020715_fin2.pdf (PDF 179 KB).

-Chemicals found in well water can come from human activity and/or natural sources.
-Most naturally occurring chemicals are found in small quantities that pose little or no risk to human health.
+Chemicals found in well water can come from human activity and natural sources.
+Most naturally occurring chemicals are found in small quantities that are little or no risk to human health.
 For example, low levels of fluoride have dental benefits, but high levels can have a negative impact on the development of healthy bones and teeth in children.
 For more information see HealthLinkBC File #28 Water Fluoridation Facts.

-For more information, see the Safe Water Supply: Vital to Your Health report, available at your local Health Authority office or at www2.gov.bc.ca/assets/gov/environment/air-land-water/safe-water-supply-vital-health.pdf (PDF, 183 KB).
+For more information, see the Safe Water Supply: Vital to Your Health report, available at your local Health Authority office or at www2.gov.bc.ca/assets/gov/environment/air-land-water/safe-water-supply-vital-health.pdf (PDF 183 KB).